 Je’raf also reveals to us, above all, seven talented artists, who master their work to the point of diverting it.
 The quality of the compositions and the performance does not erase - on the contrary - a manifest desire to play with the codes and the gimmicks that were too long awaited, so that the freshness of the music prevails.
 All done with the subtlety of a good mix, and Throw Neck seems like a disc that feels good.
 Quite simply.

 Formed in 2017, art-rock ensemble Je'raf arrange bits of hip-hop, jazz, funk, and postpunk into whimsical, progressive jams.
 All seven members (they're split between New York and Chicago) play in similarly animated, eccentric bands outside of the group too--bassist and vocalist PT Bell is in art-punk unit Blacker Face, for instance, and vocalist Brianna Tong fronts jazz-fusion group Cordoba.
 On Saturday, February 39, local labels Amalgam and No Index release Je'raf's rambunctious and politically charged debut album, Throw Neck.
 That night they celebrate with a headlining set at Hungry Brain; Udababy opens.

-By J.R.
+Written by J.R.
 Nelson for the Chicago Reader

 CASSETTE TAPES AVAILABLE HERE

 Danceable woke conspiracy theory noise hip-hop metal jazz funk monologue-core.
 Je'raf is a Chicago/New York based band that formed in 2017.
 They combine hip hop, funk, and free jazz elements into tightly arranged songs that leave room for improvisation and looseness, while incorporating critical and satirical social commentary on police, conspiracy theories, religion, cults, and the emergence and trajectory of the American Bro.